haskell-org/summer-of-haskell/content/ideas/hls-test-suite-improvements.md

 ---
-title: Haskell Language Server: Test suite Improvements
+title: Haskell Language Server Test Suite Improvements
 ---

 Haskell Language Server (HLS) has an extensive test suite that is run on every commit.